nrakhlin/ece6775Final/blowfish/README.md

 ```
 vivado_hls -f run_opt.tcl
 ```

 To run unoptimized blowfish, run
 ```
 vivado_hls -f run.tcl
 ```

+When running optimized, ensure the array pragmas in the setkey function are uncommented!
+Similarly, for unoptimized, ensure they are commented.
+The pragmas are in the *Blowfish_SetKey* Function in blowfish.cpp!

 ## Steps for running blowfish <br>
 1. Set the parray and sboxes using the *Blowfish_SetKey* function